4 Optimization for Machine Learning

 • The same learning rate applies to all parameters, which may not be ideal

-• It can get stuck in saddle points, which are common in high-dimensional landscapes
+• It can get stuck in saddle points, which are common in high-dimensional landscapes (Dauphin et al. 2014)

 To address these issues, researchers have developed adaptive optimization algorithms that adjust the learning rate for each parameter automatically.

 In all of the following algorithms, we choose a learning rate \(\eta > 0\) and a starting value \(\boldsymbol{\theta}^{(0)}\).
-Consider iteration steps \(t = 1,\ldots,T\), and define \(\boldsymbol g_t = \frac{1}{N} \sum_{i = 1}^N \nabla_{\boldsymbol{\theta}}l_i(\boldsymbol{\theta}^{(t)})\) as the gradient at time \(t\).
+Consider iteration steps \(t = 1,\ldots,T\), and define \(\boldsymbol g_t = \frac{1}{N} \sum_{i = 1}^N \nabla_{\boldsymbol{\theta}}\ell_i(\boldsymbol{\theta}^{(t-1)})\) as the gradient used for the \(t\)th update.
 We can combine all methods below with mini-batches, but leave this out for brevity in notation.

 Momentum